 1. Kyoto Has No Native Airport

 Despite being the main tourist destination in Japan, Kyoto itself does not have a native airport.
-However, the closest native airports to the hotel are the Kansai International Airport (KIX) and Chubu Centrair International Airport (NGO) in Nagoya.
+The closest airports to the hotel, and in turn Kyoto, are the Kansai International Airport (KIX) and Chubu Centrair International Airport (NGO) in Nagoya.
 Alternatively, you can land in Osaka’s Itami Domestic Airport (ITM) if you are coming from other parts of Japan.
 From those airports, Kyoto is easily reached via train, so it is highly recommended that you equip yourself with Japan Rail Pass.
 Fortunately, Singapore is one of the 15 countries receiving the convenience of visa-on-arrival.
 Singaporeans are welcome to visit Japan using the 90-days temporary visa that can be applied upon their arrival in the country.
 For some countries, the visa can be extended for another 90 days.
 Still, the initial 90 days can be considered to be more than enough for most travelling purposes.
 Just a heads-up however, all visitors of Japan will be photographed and have their fingerprints recorded upon arrival at Customs.

 2. Bus: Your Best Bet in Public Transport